Cuautitlán Izcalli

 Cuautitlán Izcalli (/es/) is a city and one of the 125 municipalities that make up the State of Mexico.
 Its municipal seat is Cuautitlán Izcalli.
 It is located in the Valley of Mexico area, and is part of the Metropolitan area of Mexico City.
 It borders to the north and northwest with Tepotzotlán, to the northeast and to the east with Cuautitlán, to the south with Tlalnepantla de Baz, to the southeast with Tultitlán, to the southwest with Atizapán de Zaragoza and to the west with the municipality of Nicolás Romero.

+In 2026, the United Nations (UN) through its UNDP (United Nations Development Programme) placed the city and municipality in position number 20 of its M20 list, which listed the Mexican cities, municipalities and mayoralties with the greatest well-being and human development index (HDI).

 Identity elements

 Shield

 It is formed by a red triangle, fragmented in the center of each of its sides and with rounded corners, which represents the conjunction of the municipalities of Cuautitlán, Tepotzotlán and Tultitlán; Inside the triangle, a white circle stands out with ramifications towards each of the sides that form it.
 Forming a single image, a letter «C», in green, and a letter «I», in black, appear integrated.